chetanyed/Projects-HDL/README.md

 Each project comes with its own testbench and can be simulated with Icarus Verilog and Gtkwave

-Here are the cmd prompts:
+Here are the cmd line prompts:
 ```bash
 iverilog -o <file_name>.vvp <testbench_file>.v
 vvp <file_name>.vvp